ClasherKasten/Husk/README.md

 # Installation:

 1. Clone the repository to whichever directory you wish
-2. enter your favorite CLI
+2. Enter your favorite CLI
 3. In your CLI navigate to the directory that you cloned Husk to
-4. in your CLI enter:
+4. In your CLI enter:
 ```pip install .```
 5. Once Husk installs enter:
 ```husk``` in your CLI and boom you are now using Husk